 Allen (6-5, 222) became a discussed prospect late in the 2016 season, but he wisely decided to return to Wyoming.
 He has a special skill set, and some draft analysts were projecting him high in the first round, but one general manager told WalterFootball.com that he had Allen as a third-day prospect and thought Allen should improve before going pro.
 Other team sources that did advance work for National Scouting for the 2018 prospects really liked Allen and compared him to Ben Roethlisberger, so don't be surprised if he is a polarizing prospect.
 Still, Allen has a great skill set with tons of upside.

-In 2017, Jackson has completed 62 percent of his passes for 1,990 yards with 14 touchdowns and four interceptions.
-He has also taken 91 carries for 510 yards and seven rushing touchdowns.
-Some team sources think that Jackson is worthy of being a top-10 pick and will rise in the leadup to the draft similar to Pat Mahomes.
-Other scouts think they may end up with a second-round grade on Jackson. <br> <br>
+In 2017, Jackson has completed 60 percent of his passes for 3,489 yards with 25 touchdowns and six interceptions.
+He is averaging 6.9 yards per carry on the ground on his way to 1,443 yards and 17 rushing touchdowns.
+Some team sources think that Jackson is worthy of being a top-10 pick and will rise in the leadup to the draft, similar to Pat Mahomes.
+One general manager told me they think Jackson could be deserving up going high in the first round because he's a taller and better version of Michael Vick. <br> <br>

 Jackson (6-3, 205) set college football on fire in 2016 while winning the Heisman Trophy.
 He was a massive point-producer for the Cardinals.
 Jackson completed 56 percent of his passes for 3,543 yards with 30 touchdowns and nine interceptions on the year.
 He also ran for 21 touchdowns and 1,571 yards while averaging six yards per carry.